awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 ## Connecting to an Amazon Aurora MySQL DB Cluster<a name="Aurora.Connecting.AuroraMySQL"></a>

 To authenticate to your Aurora MySQL DB cluster, you can use either MySQL user name and password authentication or AWS Identity and Access Management \(IAM\) database authentication\.
 For more information on using MySQL user name and password authentication, see [User Account Management](https://dev.mysql.com/doc/refman/5.6/en/user-account-management.html) in the MySQL documentation\.
-For more information on using IAM database authentication, see [IAM Database Authentication for Aurora MySQL](UsingWithRDS.IAMDBAuth.md)\.
+For more information on using IAM database authentication, see [IAM Database Authentication](UsingWithRDS.IAMDBAuth.md)\.

 When you have a connection to your Amazon Aurora DB cluster with MySQL 5\.6 compatibility, you can execute SQL commands that are compatible with MySQL version 5\.6\.
 For more information about MySQL 5\.6 SQL syntax, see the [MySQL 5\.6 Reference Manual](http://dev.mysql.com/doc/refman/5.6/en/index.html)\.

 When you have a connection to your Amazon Aurora DB cluster with MySQL 5\.7 compatibility, you can execute SQL commands that are compatible with MySQL version 5\.7\.
 For more information about MySQL 5\.7 SQL syntax, see the [MySQL 5\.7 Reference Manual](http://dev.mysql.com/doc/refman/5.7/en/index.html)\.
 For information about limitations that apply to Aurora MySQL 5\.7, see [Comparison of Aurora MySQL 5\.7 and MySQL 5\.7](Aurora.AuroraMySQL.Overview.md#Aurora.AuroraMySQL.CompareMySQL57)\.

 **Note**
-For a helpful and detailed guide on connecting to an Amazon Aurora MySQL DB cluster, you can see [RDS Aurora Connectivity](https://s3-us-west-2.amazonaws.com/jsmiley-share/Aurora/RDS+Aurora+Connectivity+Guide+-+v4.pdf)\.
+For a helpful and detailed guide on connecting to an Amazon Aurora MySQL DB cluster, you can see the [Aurora Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-connection-management-handbook.pdf) handbook\.

 In the details view for your DB cluster, you can find the cluster endpoint, which you can use in your MySQL connection string\.
 The endpoint is made up of the domain name and port for your DB cluster\.
 For example, if an endpoint value is `mycluster.cluster-123456789012.us-east-1.rds.amazonaws.com:3306`, then you specify the following values in a MySQL connection string:
 + For host or host name, specify `mycluster.cluster-123456789012.us-east-1.rds.amazonaws.com`